lialb/uiuc-diversity/README.md

 ## Building and Deploying

 The frontend is built with Angular and is located in the `client` directory.
-This website is currently hosted on Github Pages.
+This website is currently hosted on Github Pages from the master branch and `docs` directory.
 To deploy, run `./build.sh` in the root directory.